vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ### ICP DAS ET-2254

-The ET-2254 is perfect for wired networks and offers 16 I/O ports that can be freely defined as Input or Output.
+The ET-2254 is perfect for wired networks.
+It offers 16 I/O ports that can be freely defined as either input or output.
 Access is possible through MQTT and Modbus.

 Estimated cost: 173 EUR

-An addtional article is available here: [Unleashing the ICP DAS ET-2254 with MQTT and Peakboard](/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.html)
+Here's a relevant article on this blog: [Unleashing the ICP DAS ET-2254 with MQTT and Peakboard](/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.html)

 [Click here to jump directly to the vendor](https://www.icpdas.com/en/product/ET-2254)